 NCERT Solutions for Class 7 Geography Chapter 3 Our Changing Earth contains answers to the exercise questions given in the “Our Environment”.
 All the answers provided here are accurate and simple that will help you understand the concepts easily and continue your studies without a doubt.
 These solutions will also help you to score higher marks with the help of well-illustrated answers.
-All the questions and answers are provided here in PDF format.

-NCERT Solutions for Class 7 Geography Chapter 3 Our Changing Earth Questions and Answers
+Class 7 Geography Chapter 3 Our Changing Earth Questions and Answers

 Question 1: Answer the following questions.

 Answer: The movement of molten magma inside the earth results in the movement of plates.